textwire/textwire.github.io/versioned_docs/version-v2/guides/custom-functions.md

 # Custom functions

 ## Introduction
 Custom functions are user-defined functions in your Go code that extend Textwire’s capabilities beyond what built-in functions offer.
+They were introduced in Textwire `v2.0.0` by suggestion from [@joeyjurjens](https://github.com/joeyjurjens).

 You can attach custom functions to any data type in Textwire and invoke them on a value using the dot operator `.` followed by the function name.

 Custom functions can take any number of arguments and return a value of any type.
 They can be used to perform any operations and return any value of any type.